 Anxiety is a normal reaction to cancer.
 One may experience anxiety while undergoing a cancer screening test, waiting for test results, receiving a diagnosis of cancer, undergoing cancer treatment, or anticipating a recurrence of cancer.
-Anxiety associated with cancer may increase feelings of pain, interfere with one's ability to sleep, cause nausea and vomiting, and interfere with the patient's (and his or her family's) quality of life.
+Anxiety associated with cancer may increase feelings of pain, interfere with one's ability to sleep, cause nausea and vomiting, and interfere with the patient's (and their family's) quality of life.
 If normal anxiety gives way to abnormally high distress, becomes incapacitating, or involves excessive fear or worry, it may warrant its own treatment.
 In that instance, If left untreated, anxiety may even be associated with lower survival rates from cancer.

 Persons with cancer will find that their feelings of anxiety increase or decrease at different times.
 A patient may become more anxious as cancer spreads or treatment becomes more intense.
 The level of anxiety experienced by one person with cancer may differ from the anxiety experienced by another person.
 Most patients are able to reduce their anxiety by learning more about their cancer and the treatment they can expect to receive.
 For some patients, particularly those who have experienced episodes of intense anxiety before their cancer diagnosis, feelings of anxiety may become overwhelming and interfere with cancer treatment.

 Intense anxiety associated with cancer treatment is more likely to occur in patients with a history of anxiety disorders or depression, and patients who are experiencing these conditions at the time of diagnosis.
 Anxiety may also be experienced by patients who are in severe pain, are disabled, have few friends or family members to care for them, have cancer that is not responding to treatment, or have a history of severe physical or emotional trauma.
 Central nervous system metastases and tumors in the lungs may create physical problems that cause anxiety.
 Many cancer medications and treatments can aggravate feelings of anxiety.

 Contrary to what one might expect, patients with advanced cancer experience anxiety due not to fear of death, but more often from fear of uncontrolled pain, being left alone, or dependency on others.
 Many of these factors can be alleviated with treatment.